Yumi Zouma: EP III (2018)

 In wake of the departure of Perry, the remaining four members of the band proceeded to return to the methods of long-distance writing that had inspired their earlier material.
 This process led to the creation of a third EP, released in October 2018.
 A video for lead single In Camera was released in early 2019, directed by Pavel Brenner.
 A video for second single Crush (It's Late, Just Stay) was also released in 2019, directed by Robbie Barnett.

 Truth or Consequences (2020)

-After signing to Polyvinyl and Inertia Records, Yumi Zouma released their third studio album Truth or Consequences on March 13, 2020.
+After signing to Polyvinyl and Inertia Records, Yumi Zouma released their third studio album Truth or Consequences on 13 March 2020.
 The album features the singles "Right Track / Wrong Man", "Cool For A Second", "Southwark", "Lonely After", and "Sage".Truth or Consequences, by Yumi Zouma Along with the album, Yumi Zouma is set to release a unique line of merchandise which includes a candle, bandana, and enamel pin.
 The band announced a reimagined edition of the album named Truth or Consequences - Alternate Versions, which was released in October 2020.

 Present Tense (2022)

-Release Date: Mar 18, 2022.
+Release Date: 18 Mar 2022.
 The fourth full-length release was recorded remotely with some in-studio sessions in Los Angeles, London, Florence, New York and New Zealand due to the COVID-19 pandemic.

+No Love Lost to Kindness (2026)

+Released on 30 January 2026.
+According to a review in The Guardian, the band claims their fifth album left behind their previous Dream pop style for a harder edged approach with 'harder guitars and bolder intentions'.
+Via a press release the band said: "For us, the album is one where we made a deliberate effort to shed the soft-focus production of [our] old [sound] in favor of a heavier and more emotionally exposed feel".